linkedin/Liger-Kernel/README.md

 [Installation](#installation) | [Getting Started](#getting-started) | [Examples](#examples) | [APIs](#apis) | [Structure](#structure) | [Contributing](#contributing)

 **Liger (Linkedin GPU Efficient Runtime) Kernel** is a collection of Triton kernels designed specifically for LLM training.
+It can effectively increase multi-GPU **training throughput by 20%** and reduces **memory usage by 60%**.
 We have implemented **Hugging Face Compatible** `RMSNorm`, `RoPE`, `SwiGLU`, `CrossEntropy`, `FusedLinearCrossEntropy`, and more to come.
-It can effectively increase multi-GPU **training throughput by 20%** and reduces **memory usage by 60%**.
-The kernel works out of the box with [flash attention](https://github.com/Dao-AILab/flash-attention), PyTorch FSDP, and Microsoft DeepSpeed.
+The kernel works out of the box with [Flash Attention](https://github.com/Dao-AILab/flash-attention), [PyTorch FSDP](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html), and [Microsoft DeepSpeed](https://github.com/microsoft/DeepSpeed).
 We welcome contributions from the community to gather the best kernels for LLM training.

 ## Supercharge Your Model with Liger Kernel

 ![Banner](/docs/images/banner.GIF)

-Gain +20% throughput and reduce memory usage by 60%.
-Achieve longer context lengths and larger batch sizes.
-It’s also useful if you want to scale up your model to multi-head training or large vocabulary sizes.
+With one line of code, Liger Kernel can increase throughput by more than 20% and reduce memory usage by 60%, thereby enabling longer context lengths, larger batch sizes, and massive vocabularies.

 | Speed Up                 | Memory Reduction        |
 |--------------------------|-------------------------|
 | ![Speed up](docs/images/e2e-tps.png) | ![Memory](docs/images/e2e-memory.png) |

+> **Note:**
-> - Benchmark conditions: LLaMA 3-8B, Batch Size = 8, Data Type = bf16, Optimizer = AdamW, Gradient Checkpointing = True, Distributed Strategy = FSDP1 on 8 A100s.
+> - Benchmark conditions: LLaMA 3-8B, Batch Size = 8, Data Type = `bf16`, Optimizer = AdamW, Gradient Checkpointing = True, Distributed Strategy = FSDP1 on 8 A100s.
-> - Hugging Face models start to OOM at a 4K context length, whereas Liger Kernel scales up to 16K.
+> - Hugging Face models start to OOM at a 4K context length, whereas Hugging Face + Liger Kernel scales up to 16K.

 ## Examples